AbdullahSaad5/AbdullahSaad5/README.md

 ### <div align="center">I'm Abdullah, a full-time full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working as a Team Lead and Full Stack Developer in MERN
+- 🔭 I’m currently working as a Team Lead and Full Stack Developer at Decimal Solution

 - 🌱 I’m currently working on Carflys